 Challenging the universality of current AI ethical thinking

 Scholars have drawn from diverse philosophies such as Confucianism (East Asian), ubuntu (African), or indigenous epistemologies to question the universality of the prevalent model of AI ethics and propose alternatives they consider to be better.
-In this blog post, we will not have enough of space to do justice to the individual philosophies, and can only pick and choose some points here and there to provide some ideas.
-However, just acknowledging that alternatives exist provides some level of empowerment – that it is not a choice between poor and nothing – but that we can take one step outside the box and look at other offerings, perhaps even from our own cultural knowledges and wisdoms in the context of culturally diverse Southeast Asia.
+In this blog post, we will not have enough space to do justice to the individual philosophies, and can only pick and choose some points here and there to provide some ideas.
+However, just acknowledging that alternatives exist provides some level of empowerment – that it is not a choice between poor and nothing – but that we can take one step outside the box and look at other offerings, perhaps even from our own cultural knowledge and wisdom in the context of culturally diverse Southeast Asia.

 There are certain commonalities in the considerations of these alternative philosophies in contrast with what we have seen as current AI ethics in Part One, which is mainly drawn from a Western tradition of ethics.
 We will tackle three of these alternative philosophies as follows: